Another Risk Factor- the Size of Your Waist

 The focus has been on losing weight and achieving a healthy body mass index (BMI).
 However, recent research claims that even if one has a healthy BMI, if they have a large waist they will have a much higher risk of death in comparison to someone with a smaller waist, approximately twice as much of a risk.

-This study was based on 100 000 people (a mixture of both men and women) that were 50 years or older.
-The people were studied over a time period of nine years and many ended up dying due to their health condition.
+The size of your waist’s study was based on 100 000 people (a mixture of both men and women) that were 50 years or older.
+The people were studied over a time period of nine years and many ended up dying due to their health conditions.
 The results were based on one study so the research has not technically been proven as of now.
 However, it wouldn’t hurt to burn off some of the fat hanging around, right?